Skip to Main Content

 • Sponsor: New York Intellectual Property Law Association

-• Topic in 2024 Competition was: "An entry must be directed to any of the following subject areas of intellectual property, i.e., patents, trademarks, copyrights, trade secrets, and unfair trade practices, as well as antitrust and data security/privacy issues to the extent they relate to intellectual property."
+• Topic in 2025 Competition: "An entry must be directed to any of the following subject areas of intellectual property, i.e., patents, trademarks, copyrights, trade secrets, and unfair trade practices, as well as antitrust and data security/privacy issues to the extent they relate to intellectual property."

-• Format in 2024 Competition was: "There is a twenty (20) page maximum limit for all entries, including footnotes, but excluding the cover page or table of contents."
+• Format in 2025 Competition: "There is a twenty (20) page maximum limit for all entries, including footnotes, but excluding the cover page or table of contents."

-• Eligibility requirements in 2024 Competition included: "All entrants must be law school students currently enrolled in a J.D. or LL.M. program (day or evening) in an accredited law school in the United States with an expected graduation date after March 3, 2024."
+• Eligibility requirements in 2025 Competition include: "All entrants must be law school students currently enrolled in a J.D. or LL.M. program (day or evening) in an accredited law school in the United States with an expected graduation date after March 7, 2025."

-• Prizes in 2024 Competition were: "The winner will receive a cash award of $2,500.00 and a plaque at the NYIPLA Annual Meeting and Dinner to be held in New York City on May 8, 2024 at the Union League Club in New York City.
+• Prizes in 2025 Competition: "The winner will receive a cash award of $2,500.00 and a plaque at the NYIPLA Annual Meeting and Dinner to be held in New York City on May 7, 2025 at the Union League Club in New York City.
 The runner-up will receive a cash award of $1,500.00 and a plaque at the Annual Meeting and Dinner.
-The winning paper will be considered for publication by the NYIPLA.
+The winning papers will be considered for publication by the NYIPLA.
 The winner and runner-up are invited and encouraged to attend the Annual Meeting and Dinner."
-"All contestants who provide entries that meet the requirements and rules above and which exceed 15 pages (excluding any cover page and table of contents) will be provided a complimentary one-year student membership to the NYIPLA, commencing on May 1, 2024."

 • Sponsor: Federal Circuit Bar Association

-• Topic: "Papers must deal with a topic that lies within the substance, procedure, or scope of the specialized jurisdiction of the United States Court of Appeals for the Federal Circuit."
+• Topic in 2024 Competition was: "Papers must deal with a topic that lies within the substance, procedure, or scope of the specialized jurisdiction of the United States Court of Appeals for the Federal Circuit."
 See: United States Court of Appeals for the Federal Circuit: Court Jurisdiction.
 (This Court's jurisdiction includes these subject areas: patents and trademarks.)

-• Format: "Papers are typically about 20-30 pages in length.
+• Format requirements in 2024 Competition included: "Papers are typically about 20-30 pages in length.
 Papers shall not exceed 50 pages, including footnotes."

-• Eligibility: "Students enrolled for the 2023/2024 school year in any law school accredited by the American Bar Association are eligible to enter.
+• Eligibility requirements in 2024 Competition included: "Students enrolled for the 2023/2024 school year in any law school accredited by the American Bar Association are eligible to enter.
 Pre-registration is not necessary.
 Submission of a paper in accordance with these rules constitutes registration."
 "Submission of a paper grants the FCBA the right to consider publication of the paper in the Federal Circuit Bar Journal.
 Previously published submissions will not be accepted.
 The FCBA reserves the right to publish the paper first, at which point the author may proceed with publication elsewhere.
 Failure of the student to preserve this grant may result in disqualification."

-• Prizes: "A cash prize of at least three thousand dollars ($3,000.00) will be awarded for the entry deemed by the judges to be the best entry that merits the award.
+• Prizes in 2024 Competition were: "A cash prize of at least three thousand dollars ($3,000.00) will be awarded for the entry deemed by the judges to be the best entry that merits the award.
 Second and third place cash prizes may also be awarded at the judges' discretion.
 Winners will be publicly announced at the FCBA’s November 2024 Annual Dinner in Washington, D.C.
 The prize-winning paper may be considered for publication in the Federal Circuit Bar Journal."

 Ladas Memorial Award Competition (annual) [trademark law]